needle-mirror/com.unity.sentis/Documentation~/do-complex-tensor-operations.md

     void OnDisable()
     {
-        // Tell the GPU we're finished with the memory the input tensor, allocator and IOps object used. inputTensor.Dispose();
+        // Tell the GPU we're finished with the memory the input tensor, allocator and Ops object used. inputTensor.Dispose();
         allocator.Dispose();
         ops.Dispose();